Sanders co-introduces bill to provide $1,200 emergency payments to working families

-The senators attached this amendment to a stopgap spending bill that must pass through Congress by Friday night in order to prevent a government shutdown.
+While Sanders and Hawley had wanted the amendment attached to the spending bill that was passed Friday in order to avoid a government shutdown, they let it slide.
+Both warned they will use next Friday's government funding deadline instead to force a vote on stimulus checks.

-Sanders and Hawley think it is the only way to get Congress to address COVID stimulus legislation by the end of the year.
+Sanders and Hawley think the ultimatum is the only way to get Congress to address COVID stimulus legislation by the end of the year.

 “In the midst of this terrible pandemic and economic crisis, this amendment would make certain that working families get the urgent, direct support they need to survive,” Sanders said in a statement.
 “A direct payment of $1,200 for adults and $500 for kids would help desperate families pay rent and heating bills, put food on the table and be able to go to the doctor.

-Note: This story was updated at 5:11 p.m.
-Dec.
-11. Editor's Note: This is a developing story that will be updated as more information becomes available.